School of Law Logo12:09am 12/22/2024

 Students at the Law School shall refrain from academic misconduct.
 Enrollment as a student at the Law School acknowledges the Honor Code’s existence and confirms the student’s knowledge of the contents and duties of the Honor Code.
 A full copy of the Honor Code can be found on the Law School website.

 To be in good standing, a student must maintain a cumulative grade point average of at least 2.33 and not be on probation for any other reason.
 Students who do not have a cumulative GPA of 2.33 or higher at the end of any semester (including summer term) normally are permitted to remain in the Law School on probation during the next single semester (including summer term) for which they enroll (the “probationary semester”).
-Note: For transfer students, cumulative GPA for probationary purposes refers to the cumulative GPA for all J.D. courses completed at the Law School.
+Note: For transfer students, cumulative GPA for probationary purposes refers to the cumulative GPA for all J.D. courses completed at the UA Law School.

 During the probationary semester, law students must meet all conditions imposed on probationary students.
 The primary condition is achieving a cumulative GPA of at least 2.33 by the end of the probationary semester.
-In addition, first-year probationary students must drop one doctrinal course in the spring semester, as determined by the Assistant Dean for Students.
-First-year students on probation are required to participate in academic support activities, including but not limited to a workshop series, individualized counseling, and instruction, as determined by the Assistant Dean for Students.
-Second- and third-year students on probation may also be required to participate in academic support activities.
+Additionally, first-year probationary students must drop one doctrinal course in the spring semester, as determined by the Assistant Dean for Students.

 At the end of the probationary semester, the Law School will exclude from further enrollment students who have not met the conditions of their probation, including achieving a cumulative GPA of 2.33 or higher.
 The Law School will readmit an excluded student only in exceptional cases.
 The Dean decides whether a student will be readmitted, following a recommendation from the Admissions Advisory Committee.
 An excluded student can petition the Admissions Advisory Committee for readmission as follows:

-First, any excluded student may petition the Admissions Advisory Committee to be allowed to continue for one additional semester on probation.
+• First, any excluded student may petition the Admissions Advisory Committee to be allowed to continue for one additional semester on probation.
 The Admissions Advisory Committee may impose conditions and usually will require that the readmitted student achieve a cumulative GPA of at least 2.33 at the end of each subsequent semester.
 The Admissions Advisory Committee also may require the student to repeat some of the courses previously taken, and in such case the student usually will forfeit all credit previously earned in the courses retaken but the grade earned previously will be counted in the student’s academic average upon readmission.
 If the Committee’s conditions are not met, the student will be excluded again.

-Second, students excluded because they did not maintain a 2.33 or higher at the end of their first year may petition to repeat the first year.
+• Second, students excluded because they did not maintain a 2.33 or higher at the end of their first year may petition to repeat the first year.
 In most cases, the readmitted student will forfeit all credit previously earned at the Law School and the grades earned previously will not be counted in the student’s academic average upon readmission.
 The Admissions Advisory Committee may impose conditions and may require that the readmitted student achieve a cumulative GPA of at least 2.33 at the end of each subsequent semester.
 If the Committee’s conditions are not met, the student will be excluded again.

 Class Attendance